rjlardizabal/Amaysim/README.md

 # Amaysim

-This is Test Automation Project that checks the Functionality of the Manage Settings Page for Amaysim Application
+This is a Test Automation Project that checks the Functionality of the Manage Settings Page for Amaysim Application

 Prerequisite: Please Make sure the following are installed to your system:
 1. Maven